Amazing Green Tea Health Benefits

 Did you know that chronic inflammation has now been recognized as the cause of many infectious diseases?
 So the key to staying healthy is to reduce inflammation in the body—constantly.

-Rich in polyphenols, Green tea is packed with antioxidants, which reduce free radicals.
-Free radicals cause inflammation in the body.
-So drinking Green tea can boost your antioxidants to reduce inflammation and lowers your overall risk of infectious disease.
+Rich in polyphenols, Green tea is packed with antioxidants that help neutralize free radicals that cause inflammation in the body.
+So drinking Green tea can boost your antioxidant levels, reduce inflammation, and lower your overall risk of infectious disease.

 Prevents infections

-In Green tea, research studies found two beneficial components called catechins showing antimicrobial properties.
-Green tea’s high concentration of EGC and EGCG comes with a remarkable ability to treat and prevent infections.
+In Green tea, studies have found two beneficial components, called catechins, that show antimicrobial properties.
+Green tea’s high concentrations of EGC and EGCG, which belong to the flavonoid family (a sub-category of polyphenols), are associated with remarkable abilities to treat and prevent infections, as well as anti-inflammatory, anti-tumor, and cardiovascular benefits.

 Slows the aging process

 Yay!
 Everyone wants to look younger.
-Green tea is well-known for its anti-aging properties due to its high antioxidants, which combat oxidative stress and slow aging.
+Green tea is well-known for its anti-aging properties due to its high levels of antioxidants, which combat oxidative stress and slow the aging process.
 This is why Green tea extract is a prevalent ingredient in cosmetics/skincare.

 External Green Tea Health Benefits